 Responsibility: Ability to instruct students in a creative manner, enthusiasm, ability to evangelize by spreading the word of God to His precious children, artistic ability, carpentry skills to help build props, responsible teens (entering grades 8-12) to assist where needed.
 Training and background screening required and provided.

 Time Commitment: Varies on preparation work which begins in February.
-One week morning program June 15 – 20, 2020.
+One week morning program each June.